 We have no reason to assume that introducing technology to patient-clinician meetings impacts negatively on the patient’s care, given the higher treatment satisfaction seen in patients who used DIALOG in the original trial.17 Indeed, some authors propose that the use of both visual and auditory techniques may facilitate communication by improving patient attention, information assimilation and reducing interference from psychiatric symptoms such as delusions in patients with psychosis.38

-The aim of the current study was to consider the impact of the original DIALOG procedure on the TR, using exploratory methods.
+The aim of the current study was to consider the impact of the original DIALOG procedure on the therapeutic relationship, using exploratory methods.
 Specifically, we aimed to investigate any problems with the version of DIALOG implemented in the original trial, and to consider how a new version of DIALOG might be designed to safeguard this relationship.

 Methods